Honey Bee Vs Bumble Bee – 13 Differences Explained

 Are bumble bees as important as honey bees for pollination?

-Both bee varieties are extremely important for pollinating crops.
+Both bee varieties are essential for pollinating crops.
 While bumble bees are more thorough, efficient pollinators, honey bees are more important for agriculture.
 Their numbers can be managed and colonies can be moved in large numbers to different areas as required.

 Are bumble bees more aggressive than honey bees?

-Although both bee varieties are relatively docile, a bumble bee is more likely to sting than a honey bee as it won’t die as a result of the process.
+Although both bee varieties are relatively docile, a bumble bee is likelier to sting than a honey bee, as it won’t die from defending itself.
+Honey bee aggression varies significantly by race.
+Some honey bee breeds, such as Africanized, are much more aggressive than bumble bees.

 Comparison table: Honey bee vs. bumble bee